Olson Engineering performed a Nondestructive Testing (NDT) evaluation of a dam spillway in Colorado.

 The GPR testing was performed using both a 400 MHz and 1600 MHz antenna.
 The GPR method involves moving an antenna across the test surface while periodically sending pulsed waveforms from the antenna and recording the received echoes.
 Scans were performed longitudinally at 4 foot intervals across the spillway.
 The test layout resulted in approximately 1,150 linear feet of GPR scanning with each antenna.

 Impact Echo (IE): The thickness of the spillway slabs ranged from 5.6 to 33.8 inches.
-The figures shown below present example IE test data records from the concrete spillway.
+The two figures shown here present example IE test data records from the concrete spillway.
 Note the clear, single frequency peak, indicating sound, well-bonded concrete in the first figure versus multiple peaks indicating delamination in the second figure.

 Ground Penetrating Radar (GPR): The GPR results identified reinforcing steel at inconsistent spacing, shown here on the left side of the figure.
 The GPR results also identified a number of questionable subgrade conditions that are commonly associated with voids beneath slabs.
 An example is shown here circled in red on the right side of the figure.